 #10: Humpback Rocks

-Whether you take on Humpback Rocks as a 4.3-mile loop or a 2.0-mile out-and-back hike, you’re guaranteed to be stunned by 360-degree summit views.
+Whether you take on Humpback Rocks as a 4.3-mile loop or a 2.0-mile out-and-back hike, you’re guaranteed to be stunned by spectacular views.

 The ascent is not for the faint of heart.
-Thankfully, a handful of benches and a wooden staircase ease the climb to the very top where vistas are plentiful.
+Thankfully, a handful of benches and a wooden staircase ease the climb across rocky terrain to the very top.

 On the way down, re-trace your steps or follow a leafy stretch of white-blazed Appalachian Trail on your return to the Humpback Gap Overlook parking area.